pindjouf/BXL-Cyber-Camp/projects/linux_client_server_project/pers. docu/server/making_a_dhcp_server.md

 ### Things that still need to be done:
-1. Turn on host-only interface on startup and restart isc-dhcp-server as well.
+1. Turn on the host-only interface on startup and restart isc-dhcp-server as well.
 2. Update the DHCP config to include my DNS server when it's done.